Read our 2017 Report Card for Kildee.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kildee is shown as a purple triangle. (analysis methodology)
+Kildee is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Ratings from Advocacy Organizations

 Daniel Kildee sits on the following committees:

 Kildee sponsors bills primarily in these issue areas:

 Armed Forces and National Security (21%) Environmental Protection (21%) Labor and Employment (13%) International Affairs (13%) Education (10%) Crime and Law Enforcement (10%) Public Lands and Natural Resources (8%) Finance and Financial Sector (5%)